-Archeology, a relative newcomer among the physical sciences, cannot “prove” the Bible is true.
-But archeology has provided exciting and dramatic confirmation of the Bible’s accuracy.
+La Arqueologia, a relative newcomer among the physical sciences, cannot “prove” the Bible is true.
+But archeology ha provided exciting and dramatic confirmation of the Bible’s accuracy.

 Per Yale archeologist Millar Burrows, an expert on the Dead Sea scrolls who was a professor emeritus at Yale Divinity School, archaeology has “unquestionably strengthened confidence in the reliability of the Scriptural record.”